 Changes in our contract assets and contract liabilities primarily result from the timing difference between our performance and the customer's payment.
 We fulfill our obligations under a contract with a customer by transferring products and services in exchange for consideration from the customer.
 We recognize a contract asset when we transfer products or services to a customer and the right to consideration is conditional on something other than the passage of time.
 Accounts receivable are recorded when the customer has been billed or the right to consideration is unconditional.
 We recognize contract liabilities when we have received consideration or an amount of consideration is due from the customer and we have a future obligation to transfer products or services.
 Contract liabilities include amounts billed or collected and advanced payments on contracts or arrangements which may include termination for convenience provisions.
-The amount of revenue recognized during the fiscal year ended November 3, 2019 that was included in the contract liabilities balance as of November 5, 2018 was \$200 million.
+The amount of revenue recognized during fiscal year 2020 that was included in the contract liabilities balance as of November 3, 2019 was \$1,450 million.
+The amount of revenue recognized during fiscal year 2019 that was included in the contract liabilities balance as of November 5, 2018, the beginning of our fiscal year 2019, was \$200 million.